CosmicJesterX/WIMP/README.md

-# 🕵️‍♂️ Weakly Interacting Massive Project 🌌
+# 🕵️‍♂️ Weakly Interacting Massive Particles 🌌

 **Welcome to WIMP – A project so mysterious, it barely interacts with reality.** 🚀💀